lonycell/grafana.v7/docs/sources/panels/transformations.md

 ## Transformation types and options

-Grafana comes with the following transformations:
+ThingSPIN comes with the following transformations:

 - [Reduce](#reduce) - Reduce all rows or data points to a single value using a function like max, min, mean, or last.
 - Filter by name - Filter a result set’s fields by name.
 This might be useful when you want to show only part of your result set.